byorgey/blog/posts/2016/10/25/adventures-in-enumerating-balanced-brackets.markdown

 <span style="color:gray;">ghci&gt; </span>sorted (map brackets (allTrees 4))
   False
 </code></pre>
-<p>As you can see, my intuition actually led me astray! $latex n = 3$ is a small enough case that left-biased order just happens to be the same as sorted bracketing order, but for $latex n = 4$ this breaks down.
+<p>As you can see, my intuition actually led me astray! $n = 3$ is a small enough case that left-biased order just happens to be the same as sorted bracketing order, but for $n = 4$ this breaks down.
 Let’s see what goes wrong:</p>
 <div style="text-align:center;">
 <p><img src="http://byorgey.files.wordpress.com/2016/10/1f85459754f73313.png" /></p>
 </div>
-<p>In the top row are the size-$latex 4$ trees in “left-biased” order, <em>i.e.</em> the order generated by <code>allTrees</code>.
+<p>In the top row are the size-$4$ trees in “left-biased” order, <em>i.e.</em> the order generated by <code>allTrees</code>.
 You can see it is nice and symmetric: reflecting the list across a vertical line leaves it unchanged.
 On the bottom row are the same trees, but sorted lexicographically by their bracketings.
 You can see that the lists are <em>almost</em> the same except the red tree is in a different place.
 The issue is the length of the left spine: the red tree has a left spine of three nodes, which means its bracketing will begin with <code>(((</code>, so it should come before any trees with a left spine of length 2, even if they have all their nodes in the left subtree (whereas the red tree has one of its nodes in the right subtree).</p>
 <p>My next idea was to try to somehow enumerate trees in order by the length of their left spine.
 But since I hadn’t even gotten indexing into the original left-biased order to work, it seemed hopeless to get this to work by implementing it directly.
 I needed some bigger guns.</p>
 <h2 id="building-enumerations">Building enumerations</h2>
 <p>At this point I had the good idea to introduce some abstraction.
 I defined a type of <em>enumerations</em> (a la <a href="http://hackage.haskell.org/package/testing-feat">FEAT</a> or <a href="http://docs.racket-lang.org/data/Enumerations.html">data/enumerate</a>):</p>